CreativeBinBag/QBangladesh/RESOURCES.md

-# 📚 The QBangladesh Resource Library
+# 📚 QBangladesh Resource Library

 Here is our master list of curated resources.
 We've added our own notes to help you choose what's right for you.